 Residential Federal Solar

-The solar tax credit may not be around forever—but your energy bill will be.
+The solar tax credit won't be around forever—but your energy bill will be.
 Take control while you still have a federal incentive to help.
+After the federal budget passed, homeowners have until 12/31/2025 to get their solar project fully installed to secure the 30% federal tax credit before it disappears.

 If the solar tax credit is reduced or eliminated, the impact will be felt most by homeowners planning to install solar in 2026 or later who could lose access to thousands in savings.
 For the average homeowner, losing the ITC could mean missing out on $7,000–$10,000 in tax credits.